Désolé, la version française de cette page ne peut être offerte pour le moment.

 Canadians can play a very positive role internationally and we have a lot to learn from peasant organizing across the world.

 Canadian Government policies directly and indirectly affect peoples and communities across the world.
-Canada is one of the three biggest countries in the world that grows GE crops.
+Canada is one of the top five countries growing genetically engineered crops.
 Our government works through bi-lateral trade agreements and international bodies like the United Nations Convention on Biological Diversity, the World Trade Organization and Asia-Pacific Economic Cooperation to influence policies and regulation in other countries.
-Did you know that Health Canada trains government scientists in other countries on how to regulate GE crops?
+Health Canada also trains government scientists in other countries on how to regulate GE crops.

-Canada, with the United States and Argentina, initiated a dispute settlement process at the World Trade Organization against Europe’s moratorium on GE crops that Canada has now concluded.
+Canada, with the United States and Argentina, initiated a dispute settlement process at the World Trade Organization against Europe’s moratorium on GE crops.
 Click here for more information on GE and trade issues.

-In March 2007, CBAN and Members USC, Inter Pares and the National Farmers Union hosted a visit by the West African network COPAGEN.
-CBAN and COPAGEN held a Network-to-Network meeting and CBAN also organized meetings with government officials, and a public event in Ottawa; COPAGEN also joined Union Paysanne for their annual Colloque.
+In March 2007, CBAN and Members USC, Inter Pares and the National Farmers Union hosted a Network-to-Network meeting with the West African network COPAGEN.
+CBAN also organized meetings with government officials, and a public event in Ottawa with COPAGEN representatives; COPAGEN also joined Union Paysanne for their annual Colloque and CBAN Member group Inter Pares regularly attends COPAGEN annual meetings.
 CBAN continues to build our partnership with COPAGEN and with other groups in the global South.

 CBAN Members working directly with partners internationally: